What the council does when it receives a complaint

 Managing demands on services and staff

-While an investigation is in progress, enquiries about the complaint and new concerns from the same complainant will be directed to and managed by the Complaints Manager.
+9.18 While an investigation is in progress, enquiries about the complaint and new concerns from the same person making the complaint will be directed to and managed by the Customer Feedback and Complaints Manager or their delegate.

-Occasionally people may behave in an unacceptable manner towards our staff and/or place unreasonable demands on our services, for example:
+9.19 Occasionally people may behave in an unacceptable manner towards our staff and / or place unreasonable demands on our services, for example:

 • persistently contacting the council during the complaint investigation